JuviGamez/Termium/README.md

 - Terminal-Friendly : Compatible with most terminal emulators.
 - Open Source: Built with the community in mind for extensibility and collaboration.
+- Cross Compatible: Compatible with Windows 7, 8, 10 and 11, MacOS, and Linux (any distro compatible with npm)

 ## Who is this for?